Neuro-inclusion at work: Why it pays to have more diverse minds

 Supporting neurodiversity at work is essential if you want to attract and retain diverse thinkers.

-Employer neuro-inclusion is a two-way street: now you know how a neurodiverse team can benefit you, what are you going to do to benefit your team?
+Employer neuro-inclusion is a two-way street: now you know how a neuro-different team can benefit you, what are you going to do to benefit your team?
 If you want a helpful list of workplace adjustments to support communication, workplace environment and personal development that you can start implementing tomorrow, look no further…